AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-version/index.md

 ---
-group: marketplace-sellers
-title: Specify the Version
+title: Specify the version
-redirect_from: /marketplace/sellers/creating-a-new-version.html
 ---

+# Specify the version

 After you [create the extension entry]({{ site.baseurl }}/marketplace/sellers/extension-create.html), the next step is to specify and submit a new version.
 Extensions can have multiple versions, including the first version submitted.